sherschm/RotaryInvertedPendulum/README.md

 <img src="./plots/setup.png" alt="set-up" width="500"/>

-The derivation of this model is detailed in [the pdf.](https://github.com/sherschm/RotaryInvertedPendulum/blob/main/Modelling%20%26%20Simulation%20of%20a%20rotary%20inverted%20pendulum.pdf)
+The derivation of the dynamic model is detailed in [the pdf.](https://github.com/sherschm/RotaryInvertedPendulum/blob/main/Modelling%20%26%20Simulation%20of%20a%20rotary%20inverted%20pendulum.pdf)

 ## Preliminaries